A Gulp Of Genetically Modified Bacteria Might Someday Treat A Range Of Illnesses

 "Microbes are something that we as synthetic biologists see as highly engineer-able.
 We understand how to engineer microbes so it seems like the perfect interface between synthetic biology and health," Silver says.

-One company, Actobio Therapeutics, Inc., of Ghent, Belgium, has just started using genetically engineered microbes to try to treat Type 1 diabetes.
-Another one, Oragenics, Inc. of Tampa, Fla., Inc., is testing a modified bacterium to treat mouth sores caused by cancer chemotherapy.
-And Osel, Inc., of Mountain View, Calif., hopes engineered microbes could prevent HIV infections.
+One company, ActoBio Therapeutics of Ghent, Belgium, has just started using genetically engineered microbes to try to treat Type 1 diabetes.
+Another one, Oragenics of Tampa, Fla., is testing a modified bacterium to treat mouth sores caused by cancer chemotherapy.
+And Osel of Mountain View, Calif., hopes engineered microbes could prevent HIV infections.

 Reeder is helping test modified E. coli bacteria.
 While some types of E. coli can cause serious illness, the E. coli type being used in the study is found in the human gut.

-"It is a naturally occurring probiotic bacteria," says Caroline Kurtz, a scientist at Synlogic, Inc., a Cambridge, Mass., which created the modified version of the organism.
+"It is a naturally occurring probiotic bacteria," says Caroline Kurtz, a scientist at Synlogic, a Cambridge, Mass., biotech company, which created the modified version of the organism.

 "We can enhance its function by introducing genes [or] by changing genes that are there, and design the cells to either produce something or consume something that may be beneficial for a patient," Kurtz says.